zzzev/observable-press/README.md

 Yes, this could be improved (see TODOs).

-## Known Issues
+## Troubleshooting
-If your notebook has special CORS access rules set up (e.g. [this one](https://observablehq.com/@tezzutezzu/world-history-timeline) that uses Google Sheets), it probably won't work if rehosted on a different domain.
+If your notebook has special CORS access rules set up, it probably won't work if rehosted on a different domain.

 ## TODOs
 - Create a bundled/minified version that combines `bootstrap.js`, `observable-press.js`, and inlines the Observable runtime so it's all contained in one download
 - Nicer default loading indicator
 - Better pending/error indication

-### Project Goals
-- Declarative
-- No need to write code outside of notebook
-- Good defaults, minimal config
-- Hide Observable machinery, but cite source
-- Add minimal additional weight
+## Licensing
+`observable-press` is MIT licensed

+Notebooks published on Observable without an explicit license are licensed under [the terms described here](https://observablehq.com/terms-of-service), and cannot be freely re-used on a different site unless you are the original author or have permission.

+This project is not affiliated or endorsed by Observable, Inc.